 How To Level Up Your Mindset

-Unfortunately, this change may not be noticeable within a few weeks or months.
-If you can commit to yourself that you will read 4 workbooks a year.
-In 10 years' time, you will have read over 40 books and you will have a level of knowledge that only the top 10% of your industry will have.
+Unfortunately, committing to become better does not happen overnight.
+Shange may not be noticeable within a few weeks or months.
+If you can commit to yourself that you will read 5 books on either technical, communication or mindset every year you will succeed.
+In 10 years' time, you will have read over 50 books and you will have a level of knowledge that only the top 10% of your industry will have.
 After 5 or 10 years you will notice a big change in your career.
+Being consistent, constant learning will have a massive pay-off.
+I know this as I am speaking from experience.
+I went from the guy who got fired, to the guy everyone tried top head-hunt.
 Happy coding!